 About the cover: Quantum computing promises answers to questions beyond the realm of today’s computational capabilities.
 Read our cover story.
 Illustration by J.F.
 Podevin.

-Discovery: Research at Princeton is an annual magazine that highlights the University’s research advances, initiatives, projects and honors.
-The goal of the publication is to introduce readers to the innovative and multifaceted research being conducted in engineering, natural sciences, social sciences and humanities by faculty members, staff researchers, graduate students and undergraduates.
+Published annually, Discovery: Research at Princeton is a magazine that highlights the University’s research advances, initiatives, projects and honors.
+The publication introduces readers to the innovative and multifaceted research being conducted in engineering, natural sciences, social sciences and humanities by faculty members, staff researchers, graduate students and undergraduates.